• Skip to primary navigation

 Instant Pot Chicken Parmesan Pasta

-• a bowl of chicken breast and white rice soup
+• A bowl of chicken and rice soup garnished with dill.

 Instant Pot Chicken and Rice Soup